mtrudel/pibox/README.md

 * touch .hushlogin
 * append bind ‘set enable-bracketed-paste off’ to .bashrc
 * Install docker
-  * curl -fsSL https://get.docker.com -o get-docker.sh
+  * `curl -fsSL https://get.docker.com -o get-docker.sh`
-  * sudo sh get-docker.sh
+  * `sudo sh get-docker.sh`
-  * rm get-docker.sh
+  * `rm get-docker.sh`
-  * sudo usermod -aG docker $USER
+  * `sudo usermod -aG docker $USER`
   * reboot

+## Setting up Docker containers

 * install external hub with [ZigBee](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-p/) dongle (it MUST be in a USB2 port)

-* git clone git@github.com:mtrudel/pibox.git
+* `git clone git@github.com:mtrudel/pibox.git`
+* `cp .env.template .env` and update all the values in `.env`
-  * Ensure that all hostnames in Caddyfile are set up on router, pointing to the same IP as pibox
+* Ensure that all hostnames in Caddyfile are set up on router, pointing to the same IP as this instance
 * Set up a docker macvlan network:
     ```
     > docker network create -d macvlan --gateway 192.168.10.1 --ip-range 192.168.10.33/27 --subnet 192.168.10.0/24 -o parent=eth0 dockervlan
     ```
-  * docker compose up -d
+* `docker compose up -d`
-  * Shell into the zigbee2mqtt controller (`docker compose run -it zigbee2mqtt /bin/sh`) and set up data/configuration.conf
-  enough to get the container started (you can configure the rest from the GUI)
+* Shell into the zigbee2mqtt controller (`docker compose run -it zigbee2mqtt /bin/sh`) and set up data/configuration.conf enough to get the container started (you can configure the rest from the GUI)
 * go to homebridge
   * install homebridge-z2m